robin-mu/Radio-Playlists/Readme.md

 - `stations`: List of station names this broadcaster manages, or dictionary with station names as keys and anything you need for extraction (e.g. urls) as values
 - `oldest_timestamp`: The oldest time for which playlist data is accessible.
 This can be a
   - `pd.Timestamp` if a broadcaster saves playlist data starting from a fixed date
-  - `pd.Timedelta` if a broadcaster deletes playlist data older than some timedelta (e.g. `self.oldest_timestamp = pd.Timedelta(days=14)` if the broadcaster deletes playlist data older than two weeks)
+  - `pd.Timedelta` if a broadcaster deletes playlist data older than some timedelta (e.g. `oldest_timestamp = pd.Timedelta(days=14)` if the broadcaster deletes playlist data older than two weeks)
   - Dictionary with station names as keys and `pd.Timestamp` or `pd.Timedelta` as values if the oldest time is different for each station
 - If this broadcaster uses a different file extension than html (e.g. json), you can optionally define a `file_extension` attribute